-- Mental Health ConsultationKuhn Counseling Center serves as the Mental Health Consultant to the Two Rivers Head Start program in 10 sites throughout the Fox Valley and five counties.
+- Mental Health ConsultationKuhn Counseling Center serves as the Mental Health Consultant to the Two Rivers Head Start program in 3 centers located in Aurora, Elgin and Sycamore.
 Jenni Watgen provides training throughout the year to Head Start staff on mental health issues such as: ACEs (Adverse Childhood Experiences), Building Resilience, De-Escalation, Mindfulness, etc.

 We work collaboratively with Head Start coordinators, supervisors, staff and teachers when there are behavioral or mental health concerns with a child in a classroom.
 Such concerns could be inattention, distractibility, disengagement, aggressive behaviors, destructive behaviors, traumatic events that may be affecting a child’s functioning in the classroom, anxiety, depression, inability to control emotions, school adjustment and more.
 When something like this occurs, a meeting is set up with teachers and staff involved in the classroom to discuss the concerns, triggers to behaviors, interventions and potential strategies.
 Then, a mental health/behavioral observation is completed along with an assessment within the classroom that evaluates the child on several areas of functioning.
 Once the observation is complete and all past history reviewed, a report is compiled to provide concise information on the reported concerns, family dynamics, a detailed description of the observation, outcomes of the assessment and a list of potential referrals and strategies.
 These strategies are then put in place within the classroom, center and/or the child’s home as a well to help manage the child’s behavior or provide coping strategies and referrals for outside assistance as needed.